This is a simple way to cook a lot of chicken and you get a bonus, homemade chicken broth you can use in other dishes.

 Drain the broth into a bowl and put the cooked chicken and the broth in the fridge to cool for a bit or season and serve.

 Once it's cooled, that extra chicken and all the broth your not using for dinner can be frozen.

 MYTH: Chicken must be thawed before cooking.

 Cooking it in the oven or on the stove is OK according to the USDA (under the Safe Defrosting headline) so boil and simmer away!

-However, I recommend thawing if you're going to boil a whole bird so it doesn't get over-cooked in the less thick areas.
+However, I recommend thawing if you're going to cook a whole bird so it doesn't get over-cooked in the less thick areas.

 How to Freeze Boiled Chicken